-(h) We have placed reliance on:

-- The mine closure plan prepared by the Central Mine Planning and Design Institute Limited (CMPDIL) and approved by the management of the CCL for the purpose of making provision towards Mine Closure expenses. - The Management's evaluation/estimates, whether technical or otherwise for making the provision towards impairment of fixed assets. - (i) Our report on the Standalone Financial Statements dated May 14, 2022 as approved by the Board of Directors of the Company is revised to incorporate observations made by the Comptroller and Auditor general of India and amendment to add points '(iv) (a), (b), & (c)' & '(v) (a), (b), & (c)' in "Clause '3', Para (j)" and amendment made in "auditor's reply column in S. No.'3', under "Part II, Additional directions in Annexure 'A" to amend & add at the end of Para, starting with "In respect of Pindra OC Mines, Escrow account has not been opened due to non-availability of approved PR & MCP" under "Report on other Legal and Regulatory Requirements " and adding the word '(Revised)' after the word 'Reports' in Para 2 under 'opinion Paragraph', in point 'a' of "other matter Paragraph" & in point 'b' & 'c' of Clause 3 under "Report on other Legal and regulatory
+AUDITORS' REPORT is being shown separately in the financial statements.
+Reconciliation is under process with the railways and accordingly ad-hoc payment will be adjusted with the Demurrage liability.
+Pending such reconciliation any adjustment to the total liability (actual and or contingent liability) or total assets are not ascertainable. (h) We have placed reliance on: i) The mine closure plan prepared by the Central Mine Planning and Design Institute Limited (CMPDIL) and approved by the management of the CCL for the purpose of making provision towards Mine Closure expenses. ii) The Management's evaluation/estimates, whether technical or otherwise for making the provision towards impairment of fixed assets.
+Our report on the Standalone Financial Statements dated May 14, 2022 as approved by the Board of Directors of the Company is revised to incorporate observations made by the Comptroller and Auditor general of India and amendment to add points '(iv) (a), (b), & (c)' & '(v) (a), (b), & (c)' in "Clause '3', Para (j)" and amendment made in "auditor's reply column in S. No.'3', under "Part II, Additional directions in Annexure 'A'" to amend & add at the end of Para, starting with "In respect of Pindra OC Mines, Escrow account has not been opened due to non-availability of approved PR & MCP" under "Report on other Legal and Regulatory Requirements " and adding the word '(Revised)' after the word 'Reports' in Para 2 under 'opinion Paragraph', in point 'a' of "other matter Paragraph" & in point 'b' & 'c' of Clause 3 under "Report on other Legal and regulatory Requirements " respectively, and adding point (i) '{this Para}' under the "other matters Paragraph."